 There is a chance to join groups of like-minded individuals and share insights (think accounting groups, plumber’s associations, school alumni.)
 LinkedIn is made up of CEOs of large Fortune 500 companies as well as small business owners looking to get their brand name known – there are thousands of groups made for sharing ideas, organizing meet ups, and just general chatting.

 Career opportunities are often posted on this platform.
 So along with connecting and chatting with other professionals, joining business groups, and following companies there are job opportunities posted on Linked in all the time.
 In fact, there is a who section of the website dedicated to connected you with the right job.

-Having a Think Rich mindset help you understand that sometimes in life you get out with you put in; treat LinkedIn like your own personal garden.
+Think Rich and treat LinkedIn like your own personal garden.
 You plant seeds (connect with people), till the fields and give attention (like, share, interact), and reap the rewards of the harvest (meaningful interactions and new opportunities.)
 Some areas of your LinkedIn garden will grow fast and well, while others will have weeds which you will have to focus more attention.
 The grass is greener where you water it!

-Have a professional photo of yourself; a picture is worth a thousand words.
+Think Rich and have a professional photo of yourself; as they say, a picture is worth a thousand words.
 Include a professional headline with more than just your job title – expand the section and give a mini elevator pitch to the world!

 Within your profile, there are sections including Summary, Professional Experience, Education, Volunteer History, Skills and Accomplishments, and Interests.

 The Summary section is very important as it allows an opportunity to showcase both your professional and personal side.
 The section should be structured as more of a conversation rather than a bullet point list and be about 80% professional and 20% personal in nature.
 Include key words that you feel fit and would be words that would allow potential connections to search and find you.